The Strange World of Overpriced Used Paperbacks

 Philippe Starck's "Minimum Design" from 2012 is both a more impressive book and less easy to find with a good margin. the ISBN for this book is 886-6480-304 and is a hardcover edition from 2012 with a razor cut edges on the covers.

 One other interesting paperback is "Squanto" by Feenie Ziner this one is interesting because there are times that the paperback edition is more valuable than the hardcover edition.
-I feel much more confident purchasing books like this when I know the reason for the value, but in this case there's so much variation and so many chances to buy this book cheaply and sell it for $100 or more that I have overlook it.
+I feel much more confident purchasing books like this when I know the reason for the value, but in this case there's so much variation and so many chances to buy this book cheaply and sell it for $100 or more that I look past it.

 Unfortunately, recently the price of the hardcover of Squanto went over $1,000 and I have yet to find a cheap copy of it.
 But the easier softcover edition is ISBN 020-802-2740. if you know other books that are similarly odd and seemingly overvalued (so-called 'ugly ducklings') send comments to comments@bookchecker.com.